suneel0101/python-and-pandas-bootcamp/README.md

 (Creative) Exercise: with a partner, use pivot tables to play around with the data.
 What pivots do you find particularly interesting or useful for this dataset?

 ## Plots from the dataframe
+Let's see documentation on DataFrame.plot

-1. Let's pivot and sum it up
+1. Let's pivot and sum up Amount by Account Name
 2. Reset index so we get a normal pivot table again
+3. Make a clean bar chart.

 # More Pandas (120)